nmsohn/nmsohn/README.md

 -
 -->

 Hi I am a developer based in Wellington NZ!
-I stumbled upon this 'coding jungle🏝' when crossing into commerce world.
-My LG laptop and I have been surviving through together.
-I am interested in cloud services, distributed computing and data science.
+I stumbled upon this 'coding jungle🏝' and have been surviving through.
+I am interested in microservices, distributed computing and more cloud based solutions.

 ### 🔭 I’m currently working on
 - CBANZ